Research output per year

 Farida has received over $2.1 million in grants to research topics ranging from refugee settlement and belonging, nationalism and racism, evaluations of settlement programs, migrant mental health and wellbeing, mobilities across the lifecourse, training, education and employment issues for migrants, migration and media use, health and wellbeing, intercultural confidence among university students, creating inclusive school environments, international legal obligations and settlement support, and mixed race.
 Her 4 year Australian Research Council Future Fellowship explored contemporary Australian identity, particularly affective aspects of national versus transnational and postnational/cosmopolitan identities.

-Farida teaches a number of units as part of the Master of Social Research Methods, including SOCS5003 Research Design, SOCS5005 Research Ethics, SOCS5501 Evaluation, SOCS5009 Innovative Methods, and SOCS5001 Engaging Cultural Difference.
-She has taught previously in the areas of social research methods, race and ethnicity, refugees and migration, community development, and introductory sociology.
+Farida has taught a number of units as part of the Master of Social Research Methods, including SOCS5003 Research Design, SOCS5005 Social Research Ethics, SOCS5501 Evaluation, SOCS5009 Innovative Social Research Methods, and SOCS5001 Engaging Cultural Difference.
+In collaboration with Honours and Masters' coordinators across disciplines, she adapted her SOCS5003 unit as MIXD5005 Designing Social Research, now a required unit across a range of disciplines and year levels.
+She has taught previously at undergraduate levels in the areas of introductory sociology, social research methods, race and ethnicity, refugees and migration, community development, and sociology of health and illness and sociology of religion.
+She is committed to the 'teaching/research' nexus, and uses examples from her applied research in everyday teaching, as well as providing opportunities for learning through application.

 Farida supervises a range of postgraduate students.
-She has supervised students studying media representations of refugees and asylum seekers, representations of Australian identity, historical metaphors of migration, characteristics of various migrant communities, mixed race families, barriers to higher education among Sudanese, and more.
-She is interested in higher degree students in the areas of racism, nationalism, cosmopolitanism, migration and refugee settlement.
+She has supervised students studying media representations of migrants, refugees and asylum seekers; representations of Australian identity; historical metaphors of migration; characteristics of various migrant communities; mixed race families and relationships; barriers to higher education among Sudanese migrants; and more.
+She is also experienced in supervision of students undertaking thesis by publication.
+She is interested in higher degree students in the areas of racism/anti-racism, nationalism, cosmopolitanism, global citizenship, international education, mixed race, migration and refugee settlement, and social inclusion.

-Farida uses qualitative and quantitative methods to understand the ways in which racial, ethnic, national and religious identities are constructed, issues around refugee and migrant settlement, and questions of cultural diversity.
-She has a particular interest in discourse analysis.
-Farida undertakes social research consultancies including evaluating programs to assist migrants and refugees with re-settlement.
+Farida uses qualitative and quantitative methods to understand the ways in which society engages cultural difference, demonstrating inclusion and care or exclusion.
+Her particular focus is how racial, ethnic, national and religious identities are constructed, issues around refugee and migrant settlement, and questions of cultural diversity.
+Farida has a particular interest in discourse analysis, seeking to understand how racism and nationalism are perpetuated through language; and takes an applied focus in much of her work including social research consultancies such as evaluations of migrant resettlement programs.

 1/01/22 → 31/12/24